CENTEGIX | Education

 What is Alyssa’s Law?

-Alyssa’s Law requires public elementary and secondary schools to be equipped with “silent panic alarms directly linked to law enforcement.”
+Alyssa’s Law is legislation that requires public elementary and secondary schools to be equipped with “silent panic alarms directly linked to law enforcement.”
 The law is named in honor of Marjory Stoneman Douglas High School shooting victim Alyssa Alhadeff.

 Where is Alyssa’s Law Being Implemented?